-The average American now spends $5.50 per cafe latte, according to a survey from Fresh Cup, up from $3.97 in 2021.
+The average American now spends $5.50 per cafe latte, according to a survey from [Fresh Cup](https://freshcup.com/latte-price/#:~:text=Latte 10-12 oz price,our 2023 study priced separately.)), up from $3.97 in 2021.
 With coffee prices soaring 23% in the last three years, choosing the right home brewing setup has never been more crucial for your budget.
 But with coffee makers ranging from $20 to $2,000+, finding the right balance of quality and value can feel overwhelming.

 The changing landscape of coffee consumption